l3-team/LdapUserUdlBundle/README.md

 ORM LDAP functions
 ---
 You can make custom ORM LDAP Entity through Doctrine ORM.
-Just create your Entity like this Entity People in your application Bundle :
+Just create your Entity like this Entity Account in your application Bundle :
 ```
-# src/YourApplicationBundle/Entity/People.php
+# src/YourApplicationBundle/Entity/Account.php
 <?php

 namespace YourApplicationBundle\Entity;